GenomicDataInfrastructure/rfcs/README.md

 - A new feature that creates new API surface area
 - Changing the semantics or behavior of an existing API
-- The removal of features that are already shipped as part of the release channel.
+- The removal of features that are already shipped as part of the release channel
+- New process or operational procedure.

-Some changes do not require an RFC:
+Some API changes do not require an RFC:

 - Additions that strictly improve objective, numerical quality criteria
 - Fixing objectively incorrect behavior